 Financial Impact

 Per the proposal submitted, the cost for Mr. Halligan’s services are $41,550 which includes the costs of materials, labor, installation, and bronze plaque.
 An additional $3,450 is being requested by staff as contingency for any unanticipated expenses associated with the project.
 As of September 30, 2023, the current accumulated balance in the accounts related to Public Art #001-0000-324-62-05 (a.k.a. the ‘Art Fund’) is $200,468.36.
-Upon approval of this item, staff will work with Finance to request a budget amendment to allocate funds to account 001-0760-573-49-22 for the approved project expenses.
+Upon approval of this item, staff will work with Public Works Facility Maintenance and Finance to request a budget amendment allocating funds to account 001-0760-573-49-22 for the approved project expenses.

 Procurement